Ouphix/synchro-psychotherapies/steps2.md

 To avoid this lost of time, and to improve validity and replicability and improvements of our work. we tried to develop an open science approach.
 The synchrony computation software SyncPy developped by the team G. Varni and M. Avril was published on open source on GitHub.
 We decided to continue this approach to improve accessibility, transparency of this work to help future improvements.

 The idea of this project is to be a first step toward a better understanding of therapeutic or parent-children relationship.
 We focused on motion history since it was technically the easiest modality.
 However, a lot of improvements could be added to add other modalities or to improve analysis by using for instance modeling or machine learning techniques.
 Therefore, we decided to share our analysis scripts.
+Both of them are published but the MONRADO script is much more commented, organized.
+Data dictionnaries are more described in order to better understand the process.

 However, it is not possible to share the raw materials with consist of confidential psychotherapy sessions.
 It would be very relevant to share this material to let possibility to other team to compare this results with other softwares or modules with different goals than motion history synchrony analysis.
 In the research in algorithm development, some databases are shared and promoted in challenges that enable the development of the best classifier for instance.

-We will describe in a IMRAD organization work on 2 databases : INCANT and MONRADO.

 ### INCANT Study

 #### Introduction

-Cannabis dependence psychotherapy is a important because cannabis is the most used illicit drug worldwide (Danovitch & Gorelick, 2012).
-This substance leads to cognitive troubles that could be harmful for studies, to find a job.
+Cannabis dependence psychotherapy is important because cannabis is the most used illicit drug worldwide (Danovitch & Gorelick, 2012).
+This substance leads to cognitive troubles (motivation, social withdrawal) that could be harmful for learning process or to find a job.
 Furthermore, it increases the risk of schizophrenia (Large, Sharma, Compton, Slade, & Nielssen, 2011).

 ##### Cannabis addiction

-Cannabis dependence is defined by DMS V by:
+Cannabis dependence is defined by DMS V (Diagnostic and Statistical Manual of Mental Disorders) by:
-" A. A problematic pattern of cannabis use leading to clinically significant impairment or distress, as manifested by at least two of the following, occurring within a 12-month period:
+"A. A problematic pattern of cannabis use leading to clinically significant impairment or distress, as manifested by at least two of the following, occurring within a 12-month period:

 1. Cannabis is often taken in larger amounts or over a longer period than was intended.
 2. There is a persistent desire or unsuccessful efforts to cut down or control cannabis use.
 3. A great deal of time is spent in activities necessary to obtain cannabis, use cannabis, or recover from its effects.